 The Convenience of a Credit Relationship

 Wealthy investors value a credit relationship with a strong financial institution, as it provides them with peace of mind.
-With a secured line of credit, they know that they have convenient access to liquidity in the event they need it.
+With customized financing, such as a secured line of credit, mortgage or commercial real estate financing, they know that they have convenient access to liquidity in the event they need it.
 Whether the objective is to pay off a large expense, grow a business or pursue an investment opportunity, the effective use of credit is one way to seize an opportunity without disrupting your long-term investment plan.

 1Gary P. Brinson, Brian D. Singer, and Gilbert L. Beebower, “Determinants of Portfolio Performance II: An Update," Financial Analysts Journal, May-June 1991, pp. 40-48.